 You can get stunning views of Paris from many places, and you don’t have to pay for all of them.

-So, make sure to always carry a camera or a smartphone with you to take at least a snap of the best Paris views.
+Whether you are into photography or just want to enjoy the pleasure of recording an image in your mind, Paris won’t disappoint you.
+Always carry a camera or a smartphone with you to take at least a quick snap of the best Paris views.

 Think about the best views of Paris and chances are that the first thing that comes to mind is the Eiffel Tower.
 Paris’ most iconic attraction is not only a fantastic sight in and of itself, but also a great vantage point to take in all the views of the city.

 Now, the big question is: should you make the effort (and pay) to get all the way to the summit?
 Some will tell you that you can get incredible views from level one.
-Others will try to convince you that the best views of Paris are from level two.
+Others will try to convince you that the best views are from level two.

 Another question is whether you should go up for sunset or at night, or simply during the day.
 That is completely up to you.
-Surely, if you want to get views of Paris at night, going after dark is a great idea.
+Surely, if you want to get views of the illuminated city, going after dark is a great idea.

-Champ de Mars
+The Champ de Mars